Thierno88/Thierno88/README.md

 Hello! 👋 <br />
 <br />
 I'm Thierno Dia, I'm Brazilian, and I'm currently pursuing a degree in Computer Science at PUC-Rio University.
-I have a keen interest in the fields of artificial intelligence, data science, and software engineering.
+I have a keen interest in the fields of artificial intelligence, quantitative finance, data science, and software engineering.
 I am continuously seeking to expand my knowledge and skills in these areas, and I'm eager to contribute to projects involving these innovative technologies.
 Check my projects and my habilities bellow.<br />
 ##

 :computer: Habilities: